ronald-leung/Udacity-Exercises/DataScienceNanoDegree/Project2/README.md

 a machine learning model that would be able to classify various attributes of a message, such as whether it's related to a weather, shelter, aid, or other categories.

 ### Pre-requisite
-You will need Python 3.7+, and you may need to install the following libraries if it's not there already:
+You will need Python 3.7+, and you may need to install some libraries if it's not already installed in your environment.:
-    'pip install pandas'
-    'pip install plotly'
+    'pip install -r requirements.txt'

 ### Project contents:
    - app